DominikSerafin/aurora-template/README.md

 # Support

-I'm busy most of the time so I can't provide personal support.
+I'm busy most of the time so I can't provide extensive personal support.
 The code isn't that complicated, you probably shouldn't have any problems with it.
+If you do then please fill in issue and I'll try to help you at my free time.